Beloumi/Crypto-Eck/README.md

 You can also set a 16 byte salt value and a 16 byte personalization string.
 The Tree Hashing Mode is not implemented.
 There is also a Java implementation of Joubin Mohammad Houshyar which includs the Tree Hashing Mode and a JCE-Provider.
 You can find it at: https://github.com/alphazero/Blake2b

+SHA512Digest is a modified version of Bouncy Castles SHA512Digest.
+It is only used for performance comparison.
+SHA512Digest and LongDigest are under Bouncy Castles MIT-like license.

 Author: Axel von dem Bruch